microsoft/vscode-docs/docs/extensions/webview.md

 ---
 # VS Code Webview API

 The webview API allows extensions to create fully customizable views within Visual Studio Code.
-The built-in Markdown extension for example uses webviews to render Markdown previews.
-Webviews can also be used to build complex user interfaces beyond what VS Code's native APIs supports.
+For example, the built-in Markdown extension uses webviews to render Markdown previews.
+Webviews can also be used to build complex user interfaces beyond what VS Code's native APIs support.

 Think of a webview as an `iframe` within VS Code that your extension controls.
 A webview can render almost any HTML content in this frame, and it communicate with extensions using message passing.
 This freedom makes webview incredibly powerful, and opens up a whole new range of extension possibilities.